agentlang-ai/agentlang/README.md

 ```

 ### Flows
-Flows are central to AgentLang's reliability modeling.
+Flows are central to Agentlang's reliability modeling.
 Define your business processes using an intuitive flow syntax - flows guide (not enforce) an agent's behavior closely.
-AgentLang's adaptive runtime will execute them, dynamically adapting the execution flow as needed.
+Agentlang's adaptive runtime will execute them, dynamically adapting the execution flow as needed.

 Each step in the flow can be an agent or a tool (workflow).